OWASP/API-Security/2019/en/src/0xa8-injection.md

   of injection.
 * Validate incoming data using sufficient filters to only allow valid values for each input parameter.
-* To prevent data leaks, define and enforce schemas for all API responses.
 * Define data types and strict patterns for all string parameters.

 ## References